niluferAltinoluk/NaiveBayes-Projects/README.md

 * Checking the best n bins value for categorical naive bayes (diabetes)

 ## Results and evaluation
-In this project, we trained our email-spam dataset.
+In this project, we trained our datasets.
 We observed the results of our various naive bayes algorithms.
-The accuracy in Multinomial Naive Bayes and Bernoulli Naive Bayes was higher than that in Gaussian Naive Bayes.

 ## Comparison of Naive Bayes algorithms
 Naive Bayes classifiers assume that features are conditionally independent of each other.